AELS helps students secure basic living services, such as a cell phone plan, a car, insurance, a bank account,

 Q: How do I know what course or level of English I will take?

-A: Once you arrive in the United States, you will come to Optimus Language School before your start
+A: Once you arrive in the United States, you will come to American English Language School before your start

 date to take a placement test that will determine what level of English proficiency you are.
 Based